epfl-dlab/quotebank-toolkit/README.md

 	--output data/quotes_clean_parquet \
 	--input_format parquet \
 	--output_format parquet \
-	--disambiguation-mapping data/quotebank_disambiguation_mapping_quote.parquet \
+	--disambiguation-mapping data/quotebank_disambiguation_mapping \
-	--self-quotations-filtered data/self_quotations_filtered.parquet \
+	--self-quotations-filtered data/self_quotations_filtered \
 	--blacklists data/blacklists \
 	--min-quotation-length 5
 ```
 This command will use the Spark session configuration specified in `config.ini`, read the quotes stored in Parquet format in `data/quotes_parquet`, and write the resulting data in Parquet format to `data/quotes_clean_parquet`.
 For speaker disambiguation and self-quotation removal, the data from `data/quotebank_disambiguation_mapping_quote` and `data/self_quotations_filtered.parquet` will be used, respectively.
 The blacklists will be loaded from `data/blacklists`, while all the quotations with less than 5 Penn Treebank tokens will be removed.
+The resulting dataset will not be compressed as nothing was passed to the `compression` argument.

+To sum up, `cleanup_disambiguate.py` performs the following preprocessing steps:
+- removal of the quotes
+	- attributed to no speaker
+	- that can be barsed as a date
+	- where the speaker name is identified as spurious (see [data/blacklists/name_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/name_blacklist.txt))
+	- that appear only on domains identified as faulty (see [data/blacklists/domain_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/domain_blacklist.txt))
+	- mentioning the speaker to which they attributed (self-quotations) by joining Quotebank with `self_quotations_filtered`
+- speaker disambiguation by joining Quotebank with `data/quotebank_disambiguation_mapping`.